xLearn Command Line Guide¶

 ./xlearn_train ./small_train.txt -s 2 -v ./small_test.txt -e 10 --dis-es

-At this time, xLearn performed 10 epoch for training.
+At this time, xLearn performed completed 10 epoch for training.

-By default, xLearn performs Hogwild! lock-free training, which takes advantages of multiple cores to accelerate training task.
+By default, xLearn performs Hogwild! lock-free learning, which takes advantages of multiple cores of modern CPU to accelerate training task.
 But lock-free training is non-deterministic.
-For example, if we run the following command multiple times, we may get different loss value at each epoch.
+For example, if we run the following command multiple times, we may get different loss value at each epoch:

 ./xlearn_train ./small_train.txt The 1st time: 0.396352 The 2nd time: 0.396119 The 3nd time: 0.396187 ...